 The recognition of many types of DNA lesions activates the cellular DNA damage response (DDR).
 The DDR orchestrates the appropriate cellular programs to maintain genome integrity after genotoxic stress.
-Indices of an activated DDR are evident in many pre-cancerous and cancerous lesions and it has been proposed to act as an inducible barrier to malignancy.
-This proposition is supported by both animal models and human genetic instability disorders that are caused by mutations in proteins that control the DDR.
-Understanding the signal transduction networks governed by the DDR, and the consequences of their impairment, will facilitate our understanding of tumor development and enhance cancer treatment methods.
+Defects in the DDR lead to genomic instability that is a characteristic of many rare human diseases, such as Ataxia telangiectasia and Seckel Syndrome.
+In addition, an active DDR is evident in many pre-cancerous and cancerous lesions and it has been proposed to act as an inducible barrier to malignancy.
+Understanding the signal transduction networks governed by the DDR, and the consequences of their impairment, will facilitate our understanding of tumor development and enhance cancer treatment strategies.

 This group is financially supported by the following:

 - European Commission (EC), Fondo Europeo de Desarrollo Regional (FEDER), "Una manera de hacer Europa"

 Group news & mentions

 Identificada la función clave de unas enzimas en la replicación del ADN y la sensibilidad a los fármacos quimioterapéuticos

 Identificada una función clave de enzimas en la replicación del ADN y la sensibilidad a los fármacos quimioterapéuticos